• Art magazine

 All of this makes Denmark a perfect travel destination for every taste.

-Denmark is characterized by an extraordinarily high level of social trust .
-The population trusts each other as well as institutions such as the government, the royal family, the hospitals and the police.
+Denmark is characterized by an exceptionally high level of social trust .
+The population trusts each other as well as institutions such as the government, the royal family, hospitals, and the police.

-Trust also plays an important role in the business environment.
-It is generally assumed that people are honest as long as the opposite is not proven.
+Trust also plays a significant role in the business world.
+It is generally assumed that people are honest unless proven otherwise.

-The pronounced social trust in Denmark plays an important role in the financing of extensive social programs, which means that the citizens of the country are among the highest tax payers worldwide.
+The strong social trust in Denmark plays an important role in financing extensive social programs, resulting in the country's citizens being among the highest taxpayers worldwide.

-The Danish health care is financed by tax money and is accessible free of charge for patients.
-Schools and universities are also financed from public funds and do not collect any tuition fees.
+Danish healthcare is funded by taxes and is free for patients.
+Schools and universities are also publicly funded and do not charge tuition fees.

-The concept behind it is based on the principle that each individual contributes to the community and in return supported by the community in order to be able to take care of all members.
+The concept behind it is based on the principle that each individual contributes their part to the community and in return is supported by the community in order to be able to take care of all members.

-These values of trust and community are deeply anchored in Danish culture and society and have their roots in Danish history.
+These values of trust and community are deeply rooted in Danish culture and society and have their origins in Danish history.

-Culture, customs and traditions of the Danish country - a few key data
+Culture, customs and traditions of Denmark – A few key facts

 Population